fivetran/dbt_zendesk_source/README.md

 <details><summary>Expand to view details</summary>
 <br>

 Fivetran offers the ability for you to orchestrate your dbt project through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt).
-Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
+Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core™ setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
 </details>

 # 🔍 Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
+Please be aware that these dependencies are installed by default within this package.
 For more information on the following packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
-> IMPORTANT: If you have any of these dependent packages in your own `packages.yml` file, we highly recommend that you remove them to avoid package version conflicts.
+> IMPORTANT: If you have any of these dependent packages in your own `packages.yml` file, we highly recommend that you remove them from your root `packages.yml` to avoid package version conflicts.
 ```yml
 packages:
     - package: fivetran/fivetran_utils